-Note: We do not support international ACH transactions.
+=Note → We do not support international ACH transactions.
 We will only debit your account if your financial institution is located within the United States.
 If your financial institution is located outside the United States, you must choose another payment option.

 - credit card.
 Use your MasterCard, Discover, American Express, or Visa.
 The credit card service provider will assess a convenience fee.
-Have your credit card ready and visit our website, or call one of the following: - ACI Payments, Inc. (formerly know as Official Payments Corporation) at 1 833 747-1434. - paylLtax at 1 888 9-PAY-ILS (1 888 972-9457). - Link2Gov/FIS at 1 877 578-2937. - In person at any IDOR Regional office. - check or money order.
+Have your credit card ready and visit our website, or call one of the following: - Official Payments Corporation at 1 833 747-1434. - Value Payments Systems at 1 888 9-PAY-ILS (1 888 972-9457). - FIS at 1 877 57-TAXES (1 877 578-2937). - In person at any IDOR Regional office. - check or money order.
 Make the check or money order payable to "Illinois Department of Revenue" (not IRS).
 Write the taxpayer's Social Security number, the spouse's Social Security number if filing jointly, and the tax year in the lower left corner of the payment.